 Also read: How Can Yeast Infection Affect Your Periods

-The colour of the period may vary from bright red to blackish.
-While changes in period colour are many of the times considered normal however in certain cases it may be sign of certain diseases like endometriosis or uterine cancer.
-Let’s have a look what each colour indicate about your overall health.
+The colour of your period may vary from bright red to blackish.
+While most of the changes in your period are considered normal, there might be some cases that indicate that the problem is a sign of certain diseases like endometriosis or uterine cancer.

-A bright red colour indicates that the blood has been recently produced in uterus.
+A bright red colour indicates that the blood has been recently produced in the uterus.
 It is usually an ideal choice when accomplished with normal flow volume and can be termed as “fertile periods”.
-If the flow is of shorter duration and this situation persists for months together then it is advisable to visit your doctor and get your hemoglobin and thyroid tested.
+If the flow is of shorter duration and this situation persists for months then it is advisable to visit your doctor and get your haemoglobin and thyroid tested.

-A dark red colour represents that blood is produced long back in uterus and took longer time to break due to lack of certain hormone influx.
-Sometimes the blood is collected in vaginal canal after the lining was broken down and will be excreted later through urine.
-If it happens frequently upon wake up then this is normal, however if it occurs the entire day than this is an indication for hormonal imbalance.
+A dark red colour represents that blood was produced long back in the uterus and took a long time to break due to lack of certain hormone influx.
+Sometimes, the blood is collected in the vaginal canal after the lining is broken down and is excreted later through urine.
+If this happens frequently in the morning, then it is normal.
+However, if the situation remains the same throughout the day, then this is an indication of hormonal imbalance.

 Brown or black colour is a signal for odd and old blood.
-If such situation appeared towards the end of the cycle and the flow is not so heavy then it is considered normal.
-This happens when the blood gets stuckedin uterine cavity for a very long time.
+If this happens at the end of the cycle and the flow is not so heavy, then it is considered normal.
+This happens when the blood gets stuck in the uterine cavity for a very long time.

 Pink menstrual blood clearly indicates impaired red blood cells density or insufficient iron content.
-This may happen due to anemia, imbalanced diet, or lack of essential nutrients in body.
-Furthermore, improper RBC’s density can lead to poor oxygen delivery to the various organs including reproductive system.
+This may happen due to anaemia, imbalanced diet, or lack of essential nutrients in the body.
+Furthermore, improper RBC’s density can lead to poor oxygen delivery to various organs including the reproductive system.